ejwillemse/BAN313/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:19491ec2a5
 ## Analysing the difference between product prices

 The component price data has been loaded in the workspace as the `product_comparison` dataframe.
-Note that sample is different from the previous chapters.
+Note that sample is different from the previous question.

 Before we can apply inference for paired data, we need to calculate the difference in price from Company A and Company B per product.
 Thereafter we need to check the conditions for numerical inference.
 These are that: